devatiq/primekit-addons/readme.txt

 - Wrapper URL  (New)
 - CSS Transform  (New)

+==Privacy Policy==
+PrimeKit Addons and Templates uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 ==Why Choose PrimeKit Addons?==
 With **[PrimeKit Addons](https://primekitaddons.com/)**, you’ll access a treasure trove of design options, enhancing your creativity and saving time.
 Our widgets are feature-rich, user-friendly, and regularly updated to ensure compatibility with the latest WordPress and Elementor versions.
 Plus, our dedicated support team is always ready to assist you with any queries or issues.
 Elevate your web design experience and unlock boundless possibilities with **PrimeKit Addons**.